Content Regulation / Censorship, Defamation / Reputation, Political Expression

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The Judge of Urgent Matters in the Tyre District of Lebanon issued an order banning all media from conducting interviews with U.S Ambassador Dorothy Shea and reporting on them for a year after she publicly criticized “Hezbollah”, the Iran-backed Shi’ite political party and militant group, that holds a major parliamentary bloc in the government.
+The Judge of Urgent Matters in the Tyre District of Lebanon issued an order banning all media from conducting interviews with U.S Ambassador Dorothy Shea and reporting on them for a year after she publicly criticized “Hezbollah”, the Iran-backed Shi’ite political party and militant group, that holds a “major parliamentary bloc and is represented in the government”.
 The complaint was brought by a Lebanese citizen, Faten Ali Qaisar, following the Ambassador’s interview with Saudi-owned TV channel, Al-Arabiya Al-Hadath TV during which the Ambassador made comments that Ali Qaisar considered were “insulting to the Lebanese people.”
-The Judge emphasized that freedom of expression was paramount and safeguarded by the Lebanese Constitution and its laws, but that its exercise must not violate public order.
+The Judge emphasized that freedom of expression was paramount and safeguarded by the Lebanese Constitution and its laws, but that its exercise must not violate public order, morals and the beliefs of others.
 After having reviewed the content of the interview, the Judge found that Ambassador Shea’s comments incited sectarian strife and infringed on the “psychological rights” of the Lebanese people.
 The Judge reasoned that any media interviewing Shea would be contributing intentionally or unintentionally to social unrest, and therefore, any media violating the order would be penalized with a one-year suspension and face a $200,000 fine.

-The decision was subsequently appealed by local media group, LBCI Lebanon News, and reversed by Judge Yolla Ghotaimi who found that Judge Mohammad Mazeh had exceeded his authority.
+The decision was subsequently reviewed by Judge Yolla Ghotaimi of urgent matters, following an “opposition” filed by the local media group, LBCI Lebanon News, who found that Judge Mohammad Mazeh had exceeded his authority, thus reversed the decision.

 On June 27, 2020, Lebanese citizen Faten Ali Qaisar filed a complaint before the Judge of Urgent Matters in the Tyre District, asking the Court to take necessary measures against the U.S Ambassador to Lebanon, Dorothy Shea, after her interview on Al-Arabiya Al-Hadath TV in which she said that Hezbollah had siphoned billions of dollars from the government and was responsible for the economic and political crisis that Lebanon was going through.